[Note: Any changes from the copy handed out

 requiring special accommodation during the semester should make an appointment

-to meet with me as soon as possible.
+to meet with the instructor as soon as possible.

 Class